Skip to main content

 Configuration explanation:

-• Local services (like composer) use direct paths
+• Local applications (like gateway) use direct paths

-• Remote services use environment variables for paths + Git URLs
+• Remote applications use environment variables for paths + Git URLs

 • Environment variables allow flexible local vs. remote resolution

-• Git URLs define where to fetch services when not available locally
+• Git URLs define where to fetch applications when not available locally

 Repository Architecture Example